About Nano Futures

 Our Publishing Support website provides more information on our reviewing process.

-To ensure that the journal’s very strict editorial criteria are upheld, every submission is personally overseen by a member of the Editorial Board who, following a preliminary assessment for suitability, is responsible for referee selection and the final editorial decision.
-Articles can be rejected without full refereeing after this initial assessment by the editors.
+To ensure that the journal’s very strict editorial criteria are upheld, every submission is personally overseen by a member of the Editorial Board who, following a preliminary assessment for suitability, is responsible for reviewer selection and the final editorial decision.
+Articles can be rejected without full review after this initial assessment by the editors.

 If an article is not accepted for publication in Nano Futures, we may offer the author the opportunity to transfer their submission to other suitable journals we publish.
 This process is explained in more detail on our Publishing Support website.